 - Not quite advertised but in the afternoon where Tao Cat is, they serve amazing pizza until 6PM.

-- Bring a thermos or Bubba.
+- Bring a Bubba.
 All the resort pros know about this.
 1) Keeps the sand away while lying on the beach, 2) The bigger the mug, the better!
-This way you don’t have to run back to the bar so many times, 3) Keeps your drink icy cold.
+This way you don't have to run back to the bar so many times, 3) Keeps your drink icy cold.

 - A Dominican Republic's specialty, try all the different types of Mamajuana including the fruit-flavoured ones, passion fruit and pineapple, at the piano bar!